remotesynth/certifiedfreshevents/content/events/intro-to-vue.md

 date: "2019-05-23"
 menu:
   main:
-    parent: "events"
+    parent: events
-    name: "Introduction to Vue"
+    name: Introduction to Vue
 categories:
   - JavaScript
   - Web Development
 cost: 0
-homepage_banner: "An_Introduction_To_VUE.jpg"
+homepage_banner: An_Introduction_To_VUE.jpg
 short_desc: "A gentle introduction to the Vue.js framework by Raymond Camden"
 description: "In this session, Raymond Camden will give a gentle introduction to the Vue.js framework and describe why he loves it in a completely fair and balanced manner."
 embed_url: https://www.crowdcast.io/e/an-introduction-to-vue